albertogeniola/MerossIot/README.md

         print("Sensor '%s': Temperature: %s, Humidity: %s" % (s.name, s.temperature, s.humidity))

     # At this point, we are all done playing with the library, so we gracefully disconnect and clean resources.
     # Note!
-You MUST always call manager.stop() as it will invalidate the token used for this session
+You MUST always call manager.stop() as it will release resources and invalidate the token
+    # (when passing logout=True) used for this session.
+If you fail to do so, the Meross Cloud may refuse to
+    # issue new tokens and block your account.
     print("We are done playing.
 Cleaning resources...")
-    manager.stop()
+    manager.stop(logout=True)

     print("Bye bye!")
 ```